mantik-ai/core/doc/Executor.md

 ## Running

+- Note: as of Ticket #95, the Executor will be embedded into the Engine.

 - Skuber (Scala Kubernetes Client Library) will look for a local Kubernetes Configuration in `$HOME/.kube/config` which should be present in the case of
   Minikube.